European shares halt 3-day rally; Italy GDP eyed

-PARIS, March 12 (Reuters) - European stocks slightly fell on Monday, halting a sharp three-day rally as last week’s strong U.S. jobs data dampens expectation of further stimulus from the U.S. Federal Reserve, which holds its latest meeting this week.
+PARIS (Reuters) - European stocks slightly fell on Monday, halting a sharp three-day rally as last week’s strong U.S. jobs data dampens expectation of further stimulus from the Federal Reserve, which holds its latest meeting this week.

 Investors were also bracing for Italy’s final fourth-quarter gross domestic product, expected to fall 0.7 percent on the quarter and 0.5 percent year-on-year, highlighting the dire state of parts of the euro zone economy.